Cooper County, Missouri

 - Genealogical Society of Central Missouri, P.O.
 Box 26 3801 Ponderosa , Columbia, MO 65205; Phone: (573) 443-8936

-The following facts denotes exactly what marriage, birth, death, property, probate, and legal records can be found in Cooper County.
-The years suggested below are the first known records data with this county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Cooper County.
+The years listed below are the first noted records with this county.
+See Also Missouri Corthouse Records Research Guide.

 - Cooper County Courthouse (all departments listed below are located here, unless otherwise noted)